-The NSQ (Needs and Services Questionnaire) is a tool that determines a person’s needs in order to identify the supports and programs that will best serve them.
+The Needs and Services Questionnaire, or NSQ, is a tool that determines a person’s needs in order to identify the supports and programs that will best serve them.
 It provides a standardized method of assessing needs throughout the System of Care.

 For more information on the NSQ, please see Forms & Assessments.

 What are Placement Committees?